 Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable developmen PO1 The height of all buildings and structures must be in keeping with the residential character of the area.
 AO1 Buildings and structures are not more than 13.5 metres and 3 storeys in height.
 Note - Height is inclusive of roof height.
 Complies with AO1.
 The proposed development is single storey only, however the façade includes architectural elements which yield an overall building height of 5.73m.
 In context the height and scale of the building is in keeping with the character of the streetscape.
-Setbacks (other than for a dwelling house) PO1 AO1 Not Applicable.
-Buildings are setback to: (a) maintain the character and amenity of the area; (b) achieve separation from neighbouring buildings and from road frontages.
+Setbacks (other than for a dwelling house) 404 Committee with PO4 PO1 Buildings are setback to: (a) maintain the character and amenity of the area; (b) achieve separation from neighbouring buildings and from road frontages.
 Buildings are setback: (a) a minimum of 6 metres from the main street frontage; (b) a minimum of 4 metres from any secondary street frontage; (c) 4.5 metres from a rear boundary; (d) 2 metres from a side or an average of half of the height of the building at the side setback, whichever is the greater.
-The application seeks approval for a Dwelling House, which has been designed to provide appropriate setbacks that maintain the amenity and character of the surrounding area.
-The proposed development includes: • A minimum 3.284m setback from the road boundary. • A minimum 1.2m to 1.5m setback along the side boundaries. • A minimum 8.911m setback to the rear boundary.
-Given that the dwelling is single storey, the road boundary setback aligns with the established streetscape, ensuring that the building integrates seamlessly with the surrounding built form.
-The garage door has been deliberately designed to be discreet, reducing its visual prominence and enhancing the overal streetscape presentation.
+Complies with PO1.
+The application seeks approval for a Dual Occupancy, which has been designed to provide appropriate setbacks that maintain the amenity and character of the surrounding area.
+The proposed development includes: A minimum 3.284m setback from the garage door to the road boundary.
+A minimum 1.2m to 1.5m setback along the side boundaries to the wall (1.0m to the outermost projection).
+A minimum 8.911m setback of the building to the rear boundary.
+The proposed buildings are single storey and the road boundary setback aligns with the established streetscape, ensuring that the building integrates seamlessly with the surrounding built form.
+The garage door has been deliberately designed to be discreet, reducing its visual prominence and enhancing the overall streetscape presentation.
+A screenshot of an example from the supplier is included in the Planning Report.
 Additionally, landscaping is incorporated within the building design and setback areas, effectively softening the built form, breaking up the building's appearance, and reinforcing the tropical character of Port Douglas.
-In terms of existing street character, it is noted that the Port Douglas Motel, located on the opposite side of

-Davidson Street, is built to the front boundary, demonstrating a variation in setbacks within the area.
+An elevated planter is also included in the building façade.
+In terms of existing street character, it is noted that the Port Douglas Motel, located on the opposite side of Davidson Street.
+Other buildings are setback at varying distance.
+This demonstrates that there is no real consistent form, and that the area is characterised by variation in setbacks.
 The adjacent properties on either side of the subject site are also developed, featuring multi-storey buildings with setbacks that provide an appropriate transition between structures.

-- To the south, a three-storey building is setback approximately 5.6m from the common boundary.
-An internal driveway separates this building from the subject site, ensuring a reasonable degree of separation. - To the north, another three-storey building is setback approximately 4.5m from the common boundary, with existing landscaping within the adjoining site providing natural screening.

-The location of these neighbouring buildings has been plotted on the site plan, demonstrating that the proposed dwelling provides an acceptable level of separation and is consistent with the established development pattern in the area.
+To the south, a three-storey building is setback approximately 5.6m from the common boundary.
+An internal driveway separates this building from the subject site, ensuring a reasonable degree of separation.
+To the north, another three-storey building is setback approximately 4.5m from the common boundary, with existing landscaping within the adjoining site providing natural screening.
+The location of these neighbouring buildings has been plotted on the site plan, demonstrating that the proposed dwellings provides an acceptable level of separation and is consistent with the established development pattern in the area.
 The combination of appropriate setbacks, considered design, and integrated landscaping ensures that the development is compatible with its surroundings while maintaining a high standard of residential amenity and streetscape appeal.